By Eric Vandenbroeck and co-workers

 Rabita enabled members of the Arab Muslim Brotherhood to travel to Pakistan and

-al-Alam Islami (Muslim World Congress), another pan-Islamic network that had
+Islami (Muslim World Congress), another pan-Islamic network that had been

-been founded in Pakistan in 1949 under the leadership of the former grand mufti
+founded in Pakistan in 1949 under the leadership of the former grand mufti of

-founding, the Pakistan government had provided it with a small annual grant.
+the Pakistan government had provided it with a small annual grant.
+Now, with

-Now, with U.S. and Arab aid flowing for the Afghan jihad, Motamar's
+U.S. and Arab aid flowing for the Afghan jihad, Motamar's funding

-funding could be increased, and Pakistan's government handed over a large
+could be increased, and Pakistan's government handed over a large mosque in

-aided efforts to spread the message of jihad and of Pakistan's support for
+Islami aided efforts to spread the message of jihad and of Pakistan's support

 The most significant